Relation between the noise correlations and the spin structure factor for Mott-insulating states in SU$(N)$ Hubbard models: Numerical simulations

 \section{Numerical simulations}

 In this section, we investigate the one-dimensional SU$(N)$ Fermi-Hubbard model, evaluating the ground-state properties with use of the DMRG algorithm \cite{White1992} implemented with the ITensor library \cite{Fishman2020}.
-To do this, we represent the different flavors in terms of sub-lattices, see Appendix \ref{sec:AppendixB} for details.
+One way to simulate the SU$(N)$ Fermi-Hubbard model utilizes a lattice size equivalent to the physical size of the system with a large local Hilbert space containing all possible single-site occupations similar to Ref.\cite{Manmana2011}.
+Another strategy, which we employ in our simulations, considers a larger effective lattice size but a smaller local Hilbert space, instead representing different flavors by sublattices necessitating beyond-nearest-neighbor hopping, similar to Ref.\cite{Tusi2022}.
+See Appendix \ref{sec:AppendixB} for a more detailed breakdown of our simulation method.

 All calculations in this section are for a fixed equal number of particles of each flavor.
-The effective lattice size utilized in the calculation scales with $N$ and the inclusion of beyond nearest-neighbor hopping terms means that the required bond dimension scales quickly with the lattice-size.
+The effective lattice size utilized in the calculation scales with $N$ and the inclusion of beyond-nearest-neighbor hopping terms means that the required bond dimension scales quickly with the lattice size.
 The ground-state properties are well converged for a bond dimension of 400 for SU(2)-SU(5) and 800 for the SU(6) simulations.
-Our method is not that practical for elaborate SU(5) and SU(6) simulations as the achievable system sizes, that can be calculated in a reasonable time-frame, are relatively small ($L=15$ and $L=18$ in our simulations), but the results are nevertheless useful for checking the validity of the relation between the spin structure factor and the noise correlations.
+Our method is not that practical for elaborate SU(5) and SU(6) simulations as the achievable system sizes, that can be calculated in a reasonable time frame are relatively small ($L=15$ and $18$ in our simulations), but the results are nevertheless useful for checking the validity of the relation between the spin structure factor and the noise correlations.
+For fermions $\eta=-1$, which according to Eq.(\ref{eq:momentumspinrelation}) means that peaks in the spin structure factor will be observed as antipeaks in the noise correlations.